 Bike and boat tours

 Another similar option: bike and boat tours, where your "floating hotel" travels with you.
 If you don’t feel like riding, watch the world pass by from the comfort of the deck.
 Plus, sleeping on a boat adds an extra level of fun and adventure for kids.
 (Okay, adults too!)
-Take a look at this Holland bike and barge tour for families - the rides and program are targeted to families with kids age 7-11.
+Take a look at this Greece bike and boat tour for families - the rides and program are targeted to families with kids of varying ages.

 Our most-recommended family-friendly bike tour is Austria's Danube Bicycle Path.
 The route features castles, medieval towns, vineyards, cathedrals, beautiful scenery and the exciting cities of Passau and Vienna on each end.
 If you get tired, you can often roll your bike onto a train or riverboat to cut down daily distance.
 The tour can be tailored to your preferences: number of days, daily distance, and built-in rest days.
 We can also make sure that your overnight stops reflect any special interests.

-Families looking for a lot of independence will enjoy the self-guided Connemara Family Cycling tour in Ireland.
+Families looking for a lot of independence will enjoy the self-guided Connemara Lazy Days Cycling tour in Ireland.
 The short daily distances (averaging 12 miles per day) leave plenty of time to explore at your own pace.

-If you prefer mountain scenery, try the Dolomites to Lake Garda Family Tour in northern Italy.
+If you prefer mountain scenery, try the Dolomites to Lake Garda via Brixen tour in northern Italy.